chromy/tenx-manual/src/context.md

 ## Context Types

+### cmd

+The *cmd* context type executes a shell command and uses its output as context.
+The command is run with `sh -c`, and both stdout and stderr are captured.
+This can be useful for including the output of tools like `git log`, compiler messages, or command-line tool output in your context.

 ### file

 The *file* context type is similar to *text*, but it reads the text from a file, and the name of the file is associated with the context and visible to the model.
 The content of the file context is refreshed every time we contact the model, so you can edit the file and the model will see the changes.

 ### project_map